 During Summer I, candidates take courses in leveled (high school, middle school, elementary) general methods and seminars in their content area (MS/HS: English Language Arts, Foreign Language, Social Studies, Science, or Mathematics; Elementary: Reading, math, and an introductory science and social studies course).
 Within combinations of these courses, candidates prepare their first unit plan and lesson plans.
 These assignments are assessed with an expectation that to PASS, the candidate is DEVELOPING in all rated categories.
 A year later and through a second summer content seminar, the candidates present a unit and specific lesson during an oral defense of planning.
 This time, the expectation to PASS reflects a combination of DEVELOPING and PROFICIENT ratings for specified criteria.
-Similarly, candidates demonstrate proficiency with assessment during the fall semester and through their content assessment course.
-By the final spring semester of the program, and through their content assessment course, the candidate now demonstrates teaching proficiency.
+Similarly, candidates demonstrate proficiency with assessment during the fall semester and through their content assessment course, the candidate now demonstrates teaching proficiency.
 This final assignment not only includes planned units of instruction and accompanying assessments but also includes video clips, annotations and student assessment samples that are analyzed and from which suggestions for improvements are proposed.
 Ideally, PROFICIENT ratings for all criteria are expected.